atbcb/ICTTestingBaseline/docs/09Flashing.md

 # 9. Flashing
 ## Accessibility Requirements
-* [WCAG SC 2.3.1 Three Flashes or Below Threshold](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html) -- [Pages] do not contain anything that flashes more than three times in any one second period, or the flash is below the general [flash and red flash thresholds](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).
+* [WCAG SC 2.3.1 Three Flashes or Below Threshold](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html) - [Pages] do not contain anything that flashes more than three times in any one second period, or the flash is below the general [flash and red flash thresholds](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).
-* **Note:** Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content (whether it is used to meet other success criteria or not) must meet this success criterion.
-See Conformance Requirement 5: Non-Interference.

-**This Baseline Requirement applies to both software and Web content.**
+* [Conformance Requirement 5: Non-Interference](https://www.w3.org/TR/WCAG20/#cc5) - The following success criteria apply to all content on the page, including content that is not otherwise relied upon to meet conformance, because failure to meet them could interfere with any use of the page: 1.4.2 - Audio Control, 2.1.2 - No Keyboard Trap, 2.3.1 - Three Flashes or Below Threshold, and 2.2.2 - Pause, Stop, Hide.

 ## Test Method Rationale
 Flashing can be caused by factors beyond the control of authors (e.g., the user's display, the computer rendering of the image, or connectivity issues).
 There is no reliable, freely or widely available solution for determining the resulting flash frequency for these types of factors.